patriciamcphee/aboutme/_docs/kb-article-samples.md

 ##### Network issues

-The root cause that indicates a network issue are:
+The root cause that indicates a network issue:

 - The Remote Desktop Server is searching for fonts by name and not finding them.
 - A user encounters a black screen for 1 to 20 minutes before the logon completes.
 - An application is searching for fonts (usually created by older apps).
-Occassonal occurance.
+Occasional occurrence.

 **Steps for troubleshooting**<br />
 1. In the system *Control Panel*, click the **Environment** tab.